P5 Archive as a Mini-MAM

 FFmpeg & ImageMagick

-For generation of previews and proxies, P5 Archive enables users to employ any external generator.
-By default, image and video file previews are configured using FFmpeg and ImageMagick.
+For generation of previews and proxies, P5 Archive allows users to employ FFmpeg and ImageMagick.

 The P5 Archive metadata and preview catalogue